mercuryoio/BAAS-API/Login/README.md

 **Case:**

 User want to by crypto on your side.
 User have Mercuryo account.
 Login by phone.
-If you are not shure is user already registrated or not - pass `acception` parameter to Mercuryo API
+If you are not shure is user already registrated or not - pass `accept` parameter to Mercuryo API

 **Steps:**